Privacy & Security

 The answer depends on your personal risk tolerance and use case.

-Choose iCloud Photos if: You are already deeply embedded in Apple's ecosystem, you want automatic cross-device access, and you are willing to accept the risk that your Apple ID account is a potential point of failure.
-Enabling Advanced Data Protection adds end-to-end encryption that improves security.
-This is typically the most convenient option for iPhone users.
+Choose iCloud Photos if: You're already deeply embedded in Apple's ecosystem, want automatic cross-device access, and accept that your Apple ID is a single point of failure.
+Enabling Advanced Data Protection adds end-to-end encryption that improves security significantly, and for most iPhone users, it remains the most convenient option.

 Avoid Google Photos for passport storage.
 The lack of default end-to-end encryption combined with content scanning makes it less suitable for sensitive identity documents than alternatives.
 If you use Google Photos, consider keeping a backup elsewhere.